mayankamencherla/banking-app/README.md

 $ sudo docker-compose build
 $ sudo docker-compose up
 ```
+> Note: If the sudo docker-compose up command fails the first time you use it, please exit and retry, it should work the second time around.

 ## Run tests
 1. To run tests the following command would work: